 Overview of Scholar

-The Scholar cluster consists of several queues which have access to multiple nodes on Rice.
-Each node has 20 processor cores, 64 GB RAM, and 56 Gbps Infiniband interconnects.
+All Scholar compute nodes have 20 processor cores, 64 GB RAM, and 56 Gbps Infiniband interconnects.

 |Front-Ends||Number of Nodes||Processors per Node||Cores per Node||Memory per Node||Retires in|

 |With GPU||3||Two Sky Lake CPUs @ 2.60GHz with one NVIDIA Tesla V100||20||754 GB||2023|

 |Sub-Cluster||Number of Nodes||Processors per Node||Cores per Node||Memory per Node||Retires in|

 Faculty who would like to know more about Scholar, please read the Faculty Guide